Another Way to Die: Chart performance

 On September 28, 2008, the song entered the UK Singles Chart at number twenty-six on downloads alone, and peaked at nine.
 Also, it became Keys' first chart-topper in Finland, and charted inside the top ten in Austria, Belgium, Denmark, Germany, Norway, and Switzerland.
 In Canada it debuted at number fifteen on the Canadian Hot 100 on the issue dated October 18, 2008, based on a large number of downloads.

 In the United States it debuted at number eighty-one on the Billboard Hot 100 on the issue dated November 29, 2008, spending one week only on the chart.

 In Australia the single made its way into the top forty, peaking at number twenty-nine for the week of December 1, 2008.
 "Another Way to Die" was the first James Bond theme song to feature on a Triple J Hottest 100 playlist, compiled almost every year since 1989; in 2008 the song was ranked the eighty-seventh most popular.

 Critical reception

 The song received some positive reviews as a standalone song, but it was subject to poor reception as a Bond theme, with Jude Rogers of The Guardian calling the song "jagged" and "awkward".
 Criticism focused on how the song does not seem to fit as a James Bond theme.
 In the 2008 Popjustice Reader's Poll, the song was voted as the second "Worst Single".

 Live performance

-"Another Way to Die" was included on Keys' set list on her The Freedom Tour.
+"Another Way to Die" was included on Keys' set list on her 2010 Freedom Tour.
 Neither White nor Keys performed the song on television, nor at awards ceremonies.